imharry007/Buy-Oxycodone-Online-Overnight/README.md

 ## The Risks and Side Effects of Oxycodone

-While oxycodone is an effective pain management tool, it also comes with serious risks, particularly when not used properly.
+While oxycodone is an effective [pain management tool](https://buy-affordable-meds-online.vercel.app/), it also comes with serious risks, particularly when not used properly.
 The most concerning side effects include the potential for addiction, overdose, and respiratory depression.
 ### Common Side Effects:

--   Drowsiness and Fatigue: Many people experience drowsiness or fatigue, especially when first starting oxycodone.
+-   Drowsiness and Fatigue: Many people experience drowsiness or fatigue, especially when starting oxycodone.
 This effect usually diminishes over time.

 -   Constipation: Opioids like oxycodone slow down your digestive system, which often leads to constipation.
 Drinking plenty of water and using stool softeners can help manage this side effect.